ApothecaryMark/purplehat/_posts/2024-06-08-inclusion-careers-and-coaching-an-event-with-the-senegalese-association-of-manchester.md

 I also shared some of my life's journey from an aspiration of career in law to entrepreneurship to success and failure.
 The importance of 'trying new things' and 'asking for help' were a big part of my story as I added counselling psychology, psychotherapy and coaching to my portfolio career.
 A lot of people were there because their parents told them to come, and I applaud that honesty!
 But I enjoyed doing three mini co-thinking (coaching) sessions on stage with members of the community.

+### The Community Leader
-**The Community Leader:** Their goal was to engage the community.
+Their goal was to engage the community.
 Using the GROW model and a SWOT analysis, we explored the ways he could do that.
 What came across to me was a strong desire to find ways to engage the community, and an urge to make sure the next generation feels part of that community.
 We brainstormed some ways to make that happen.

 At the end of the session, I was really pleased to hear another community member asking the audience what kind of events they would like to see.
 Hopefully the next event will be imbued with the same energy he shared with me as he told me ‘all Senegalese like a party’.

+### The Teenage Sportswoman
-**The Teenage Sportswoman:** She came to the stage to ask the question: 'when will good things happen?'.
+She came to the stage to ask the question: 'when will good things happen?'.
 We used socratic questioning and a person-centred coaching approach to understand: what did that mean to her?

 She shared that she aspires to do community work and wants to travel, but feels held back by her age.
 Ok, what her goals right now, how can we make that happen?